Construction on San Diego section of US border wall begins, CBP says

 Construction work on a stretch of the U.S. border kicked off on Friday in San Diego, California, the Customs and Border Protection (CBP) said.

-Roughly 14 miles of the eight-to-10 foot high barrier made from scrap metal will be replaced with a bollard-style wall more than twice as tall, a news release from the CBP said.
+Roughly 14 miles of the eight-to-10 foot high barrier made out of scrap metal will be replaced with a "bollard-style wall" more than twice as tall, a news release from the CBP said.
 The new wall will also include an anti-climbing plate, according to the agency.

 “The San Diego Sector wall construction is one of Border Patrol’s top priority projects,” the news release said.